-First, over 20 per cent of Israel’s population is Arab.
-Many Arabs, who already feel like second-class citizens, have long fought to redefine Israel as ‘a state for all its people’.
+First, over 20 percent of Israel’s population is Arab.
+Second, many Arabs, who already feel like second-class citizens, have long fought to redefine Israel as a state for all its people’.
 The new law is primarily intended to counter such demands, said Avi Dichter, a Member of the Knesset for the Likud party and one of the law’s main sponsors.

-Israel’s Arab neighbours universally condemned the law, calling it discriminatory and racist as well as being an obstacle to peace.
+Israel’s Arab neighbors universally condemned the law, calling it discriminatory and racist and being an obstacle to peace.
 Mahmoud Abbas, the Palestinian president, called on the international community to intervene.
 Saeb Erekat, a Palestinian diplomat, went further, accusing Israel of officially adopting an apartheid system.

 The only point on which both proponents and critics of the law agree is that its passing marks a pivotal moment in the country’s history.

 The nation-state law is one of more than a dozen Basic Laws, which together serve as Israel’s de facto constitution and can be amended only by a majority in the Knesset.
-The Basic Laws legally supersede the Declaration of Independence and, unlike regular laws, have never been overturned by Israel’s Supreme Court.
+As a result, the Basic Laws legally supersede the Declaration of Independence and, unlike regular laws, have never been overturned by Israel’s Supreme Court.

 The new law also elicited mixed reactions from the Jewish diaspora.
 Although it appeased some ultra-Orthodox leaders, the pro-Zionist leadership claimed that even the revised version of the law makes the country less democratic in their view.